See what the IHS Markit Score report has to say about Fortive Corp.

 - ETFs holding this stock are seeing positive inflows

-Short interest is low for FTV with fewer than 5% of shares on loan.
-Additionally, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 26.
+Short interest is moderate for FTV with between 5 and 10% of shares outstanding currently on loan.
+This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on December 27.

 ETF/Index ownership | Positive

 ETF activity is positive.
-Over the last month, growth of ETFs holding FTV is favorable, with net inflows of $26.53 billion.
-This is among the highest net inflows seen over the last one-year and the rate of additional inflows appears to be increasing.
+Over the last month, ETFs holding FTV are favorable with net inflows of $31.73 billion.
+This was the highest net inflow seen over the last one-year.Error parsing the SmartText

 PMI by IHS Markit | Neutral